The Complete Guide to Cashing Out Your 1inch Wallet

 A Critical First Step: Is Your Wallet Functional or Watch-Only?

-Before attempting any withdrawal, you must confirm the status of your 1inch Wallet.
-Many user issues arise from a simple misunderstanding between a functional wallet and a 'watch-only' wallet.
+Before attempting a withdrawal, verify your 1inch Wallet's status.
+Many issues stem from the difference between a functional wallet and a watch-only wallet.

-How to check: If you do not have a seed phrase securely stored for the wallet you are viewing, or if you cannot find an option to 'Send' or 'Transfer', you are likely using a watch-only version.
-To gain control, you must import the original seed phrase into the 1inch Wallet app.
+If you don't have a seed phrase for the wallet or cannot find a 'Send' option, you likely have a watch-only version.
+To gain control and enable withdrawals, you must import the wallet using its original seed phrase.

 The Withdrawal Blueprint: Your Path from Crypto to Cash

-Withdrawing from a decentralised wallet like 1inch into a traditional bank account is a multi-step process that requires a centralised cryptocurrency exchange to act as a bridge.
-These exchanges are regulated financial entities that can convert digital assets into fiat currency (e.g., GBP, EUR, USD).
+Withdrawing from a decentralized wallet like 1inch to a bank account requires using a centralized cryptocurrency exchange as a bridge.
+These regulated platforms convert digital assets into fiat currency such as USD, EUR, or GBP.

 Executing the Transfer: Sending Crypto from 1inch to an Exchange